nii-yamagishilab/AntiDeepfake/README.md

 Training logs and checkpoints will be saved under `/base_path/Log/exps/exp_mms_300m_my_job`.
 Evaluation results with the best validation model will be stored in the same folder with the name `evaluation_score.csv`.

-You can use the following script for multi-GPU training
+You can use the following script for multi-GPU training:
 ```
 torchrun --nnodes=1 --nproc-per-node=NUM_GPU main.py hparams/<MODEL>.yaml
 ```